agomezl/tstp2agda/README.md

 ```
 ## Inside the code

-### How it works
+### How it works `Main.hs`

-Given a problem in TPTP format like this one:
+Given a problem in TPTP format like this one

 ```Bash
   $ cat problem.tstp
   fof(a1,axiom,a).
   fof(a2,conjecture,a).
 ```
-we can get a proof using the ATP [Metis](http://www.gilith.com/software/metis/) in TSTP format:
+We can get a proof  in TSTP format using the ATP [Metis](http://www.gilith.com/software/metis/)

 ```Bash
    $ cat proof.tstp